yeahbq/all_things_angular_1/intro_to_angular/intro_to_angular.md

 Set another property to the object called soldOut, set in such a way that it hides the object if it is sold out!

 NOW!!!
 Create a new array of objects called gemsOfImagination, this array will have multiple objects with these properties: name, price, description, and canPurchase.
 Now can you display this in your view.
 Remember canPurchase property is attached to a button.
+Do you remember how to set a filter? look-up ^^, now can you look-up in angular documentation to see if there is a filter that you cans et on your property price such that it automatically attached '$' to the price?

 ### WRAP UP!
 What did we learn?